isapir/lucee-docker/README.md

 Tip: You can add supporting files and subdirectories to the `app` directory, so that they can be utilized by the application without being exposed to the public web.

 5) If `$LUCEE_ADMIN_PASSWORD` is set then a password file is created in the well known Lucee path.

-6) The `$LUCEE_ADMIN_PASSWORD` is reset so that it is not leaked into the environment of the Docker image.
+The `$LUCEE_ADMIN_PASSWORD` is then reset so that it is not leaked into the environment of the Docker image.

-7) The working directory is changed to `$BASE_DIR`.
+6) The working directory is changed to `$BASE_DIR`.

-8) Tomcat is launched with the environment variables `$LUCEE_ENABLE_WARMUP` and `$LUCEE_EXTENSIONS`, so that Lucee does an initial run, creates all required directories and files, and downloads extensions if specified.
+7) Tomcat is launched with the environment variables `$LUCEE_ENABLE_WARMUP` and `$LUCEE_EXTENSIONS`, so that Lucee does an initial run, creates all required directories and files, and downloads extensions if specified.
 Once the warmup completes, Tomcat shuts down.

-9) Directory `resources/target-envs/${TARGET_ENV}` is copied into `$CATALINA_BASE` in the image.
+8) Directory `resources/target-envs/${TARGET_ENV}` is copied into `$CATALINA_BASE` in the image.
 This allows to set up different configurations for different target environments, e.g. DEV, STAGING, PROD, etc.

 ## Build